fostroll/mordl/doc/README_BASICS.md

 tagger.load(model_class, name, device=None, dataset_device=None,
             log_file=LOG_FILE)
 ```
 Loads tagger's internal state saved by its `.save()` method.
-First,
+First, you need
-you need to initialize the model class and then load trained model parameters
+to initialize the model class and then load trained model parameters into it.
-into it.

 Args:

 **model_class**: model class object.

-**name** (`str`): name of the internal state previously saved.
+**name** (`str`): name of the previously saved internal state.

 **device**: a device for the loading model if you want to override its
 previously saved value.